ARMmbed/mbed-os-example-kernel-hooks/README.md

-# Application to demonstrate Mbed-OS error handling and error coding APIs
+# Application to demonstrate Mbed-OS Kernel Hooks

-This example demonstrates how to use the Mbed OS error handling API.
+This example demonstrates how to use the Mbed OS Kernel hooks.

 **Table of contents:**